Have you ever stopped to think about how important it is to have a roof over your head?

 - Reduces stress and anxiety.

-- Gives families a place to live and structure to rebuild their lives.
+- It gives families a place to live and structure to rebuild their lives.